 National Electrostatics Corp.
 (NEC) is the world’s leader in the manufacture of electrostatic ion beam accelerator systems.
 A private, employee-owned company, NEC was incorporated in Middleton, Wisconsin in 1965.

-Located in Middleton approximately 20 minutes from the Madison, Wisconsin airport.
-Our Facilities cover over 75,000 sq. ft and include both manual and CNC machine shops, a complete metal/ceramic bonding facility, vacuum components and electrical components assembly areas, as well as space for extensive testing of Pelletron accelerator systems and materials analysis instruments.
+Located in Middleton approximately 20 minutes from Dane County Regional Airport in Madison, Wisconsin.
+Our facilities cover over 75,000 sq. ft. and include both manual and CNC machine shops, a complete metal/ceramic bonding facility, vacuum components and electrical components assembly areas, as well as space for extensive testing of Pelletron accelerator systems and materials analysis instruments.
 Our nearly 100 employees include electrical and mechanical engineers, ion beam system technicians, craftspeople, and other skilled workers.

-A wide range of vacuum, metal/ceramic and beam handling components have also been developed with the Pelletron accelerators over the last 50 years.
-These components, as well as our ion sources, have proven to be reliable with extensive use in our Accelerator Systems worldwide.
+A wide range of ion sources and beamline components have also been developed with our Pelletron accelerators over the last 50 years.
+These products have proven to be reliable with extensive use in accelerator systems worldwide.